iwangjian/Color4Dial/README.md

 # Color4Dial
-This repository contains code and data for the paper [Dialogue Planning via Brownian Bridge Stochastic Process for Goal-directed Proactive Dialogue](https://github.com/iwangjian/Color4Dial) (to appear) accepted as Findings of ACL'2023.
+This repository contains code and data for the paper [Dialogue Planning via Brownian Bridge Stochastic Process for Goal-directed Proactive Dialogue](https://arxiv.org/abs/2305.05290) accepted as Findings of ACL-2023.

 ## Overview